jinhuang712/Digit-Recognition/README.md

 # What it does
 The application is able to predict which *digit number* (from 0 to 9) the user has drawn on the canvas.
 This is achieved by machine learning algorithms and `javascript` implementations.

+More, user is able to make corrections to the prediction, providing a correct answer.
+The model would then adjust itself.